rosano/launchlet/os-app/open-vitrine/body.en.md

 ## Preview mode

-Presents a list of commands and runs on select, Try jumping through the headings in this document:
+Presents a list of options and runs on select, Try jumping through the headings in this document:

 LCHVitrineDemoButtonPreviewToken